Jeffersonlii/LoLGenius/readme.md

 # Data Dimensionality

--   10 features for each champion played
+-   <s>10 features for each champion played</s>
+    -   (lack of data, NN has hard time learning all the champion combinations, leading to sub 50% prediction rate)
 -   10 features for each players mmr depending on the game mode
 -   10 features for each players tilt score (based on previous winrate for the day)
 -   1 feature for result of match (W/L)